Annabel's: Later years

-Following the success of Annabel's Birley opened the private members clubs Mark's Club in 1972, Harry's Bar, in 1979, the Bath & Racquets Club in 1989, and George in 2001.
+Following the success of Annabel's, Birley opened the private members' clubs Mark's Club in 1972, Harry's Bar, in 1979, the Bath & Racquets Club in 1989, and George in 2001.

 Birley placed sandbags outside the club as a precaution against terrorist attacks following the IRA's bombing of Scott's in nearby Mount Street in 1975.

-A set of linocuts of scenes from Annabel's by the cartoonist Nicholas Garland was privately published by Birley in 1985, with a forward by Lucian Freud.
+A set of linocuts of scenes from Annabel's by the cartoonist Nicholas Garland was privately published by Birley in 1985, with a foreword by Lucian Freud.

 Sarah Ferguson and Diana, Princess of Wales went to Annabel's disguised as police officers a few days before Ferguson's wedding to Prince Andrew in July 1986.
-The social commentator Peter York said that someone once described Annabel's as being where the "middle-aged meets the Middle East" and that it had represented the "high point of aspiration" in the 1980s but that it was unsustaniable if it only catered to Sloane Rangers.
+The social commentator Peter York said that someone once described Annabel's as being where the "middle-aged meets the Middle East" and that it had represented the "high point of aspiration" in the 1980s but that it was unsustainiable if it only catered to Sloane Rangers.

-In the wake of the collapse of Lloyd's of London Birley banned members from paying on credit.
+In the wake of the collapse of Lloyd's of London, Birley banned members from paying on credit.
 The club was seen as stuffy and old fashioned by the late 1990s with its heyday in the 1970s and 1980s.
-After suffering a decline in his health and mobility Birley bought his two children, Robin and India Jane Birley into the management of the club for the first time.
+After suffering a decline in his health and mobility, Birley brought his two children, Robin and India Jane Birley, into the management of the club for the first time.
 The siblings co-managed Annabel's in the years before Birley's death in 2007.
 Robin ran the company and India Jane, responsible for the look and decoration of the club, redesigned and relaunched Annabel's with Robin in 2003.
 Their changes led to the arrival of a younger crowd to the club and the revival of its popularity.
 Annabel's marked its 40th anniversary in 2003 with two dinners attended by 125 founder members among 320 guests hosted by Mark Birley and Lady Annabel Goldsmith.
 Barry Humphries wrote and performed a special song about Annabel's on both nights in character as Dame Edna Everage.
-Queen Elizabeth II visited the club in 2003 for a dinner to celebrate the 70th birthday of her Lady of the Bedchamber, Virginia Ogilvy, Countess of Airlie.
+Queen Elizabeth II visited the club in 2003 for a dinner to celebrate the 70th birthday of one of her Ladies of the Bedchamber, Virginia Ogilvy, Countess of Airlie.
 It was the first time that the Queen had been in a nightclub since she was married.
 The Queen drank a gin martini (without lemon).
 Belinda Harley's book about Annabel's was published in 2006.